cluemediator/scroll-to-top-reactjs/README.md

 # scroll-to-top-reactjs
-Example of scroll to top in react js
+Example of scroll to the top in ReactJS